British Airways: Short haul

 Club Europe is the short-haul business class available on all short-haul flights.
-This class allows for access to business lounges at most airports and complimentary onboard catering.
+This class allows for access to business lounges at most airports and complimentary onboard catering, as well as fast-track security at most airports.
 The middle seat of the standard Airbus configured cabin is left free.
 Instead, a cocktail table folds up from under the middle seat on refurbished aircraft.
-Pillows and blankets are available on longer flights.